SOC1027 : Comparing Cultures

 Teaching Rationale And Relationship

 Lectures are utilised to introduce students to the subject, theoretical perspectives, and empirical evidence.
 They provide the narrative thread around which students’ own reading should take place.
-Seminars are organised to encourage students to explore their developing understanding of the cultural field, and to discuss how this understanding might be applied to analyses of a specific cultural phenomenon or popular cultural form.
+Seminars are organised to encourage students to explore their developing understanding of the concept in question, and to discuss how this understanding might be applied to analyses of a specific cultural phenomenon or popular cultural form.

 The format of resits will be determined by the Board of Examiners